-It is usually in the form of a grid, a grading/ marking/ scoring rubric combines the elements of performance, criteria and descriptors to create an assessment tool for the course instructor
+It is usually in the form of a grid, a grading/ marking/ scoring rubric combines the elements of performance, criteria and descriptors to create an assessment tool for the course instructor.

-Criteria Score(5) Score(3) Score(1) Content The material The material The material presented was presented was presented was complete , precise partially complete incomplete and and well supported and was off-topic at largely off-topic by facts and figures some places Knowledge & Seminar Seminar Seminar Understanding demonstrated demonstrated demonstrated limited thorough knowledge moderate knowledge knowledge and and applicability of and applicability of applicability of facts, facts, terms and facts, terms and terms and concepts concepts concepts Discussion The student actively The student had a The student did not participated in the moderate participate in the discussion and was participation in the discussion and was able to give a discussion and was not able to give a convincing reply to able to give a convincing reply to question convincing reply to most questions some questions d) External and Continuous Internal Assessment Modes
+Criteria Score (5) Score (3) Score (1) Content The material presented The material The material was complete, precise presented was presented was and well supported by partially complete incomplete and facts and figures and was off-topic at largely off-topic some places Knowledge & Seminar demonstrated Seminar Seminar Understanding thorough knowledge and demonstrated demonstrated applicability of facts, moderate limited knowledge terms and concepts knowledge and and applicability of applicability of facts, facts, terms and terms and concepts concepts Discussion The student actively The student had a The student did not participated in the moderate participate in the discussion and was able participation in the discussion and was to give a convincing reply discussion and was not able to give a to question able to give a convincing reply to some questions convincing reply to most questions d) External and Continuous Internal Assessment Modes

 Based on the types of assessment and triangulation of assessments, various models of implementation are suggested for both theory as well as practical courses giving different weightage to Internal and external marks.
-All the models focus on continuous assessments, mixing types, so that an ongoing feedback is obtained for both the teacher and the student.
+All the models focus on continuous assessments, mixing types, so that ongoing feedback is obtained for both the teacher and the student.
 It is possible to administer many of one type of assessment at regular intervals or choose the best out of the many.